Yorafa/coursenote/content/sta457/Characteristics of Time Series.md

 Before anything start, what is time series? _Time Series can be defined as a collection of random variables that indexed by obtained in time._ That is, most time series are close together in time tned to be correlated (or we say serially dependent).

+If such process does not depend on time, we call it **time invariant process**.

 Due to the collection of time series based on different time intervals we can classify time series into two categories: **regular time series** and **irregular time series**.
 - Regular time series: the time interval between observations is constant, e.g. Daily, weekly, etc.
 - Irregular time series: the time interval between observations is not constant, e.g. ATM transactions, etc.